Herd About Toy & Mini Aussies

 The Miniature American Shepherd-and in 2011 was accepted by AKC as a miscellaneous breed enroute to full

 recognition.
-In July, 2015, the breed will gain that full recognition by AKC and will be eligible to participate in all
+In July, 2015, the breed will gain full recognition by AKC.

-The quality in the breed is exceptional and you can expect that Mini Americans will be winning at the highest
+The quality in this breed is exceptional and you can expect that Mini Americans will be winning at the highest

 History of The Miniature American Shepherd

 As a potential owner of a toy/mini aussie/mini american, you need to know what to expect from the breed.
 While

 we do not use our dogs to herd livestock, they retain those instincts and buyers tell us their dogs "herd" them,

 their kids, and other dogs.
 They have a high level of intelligence.
 They are naturally cautious with strangers and